Suspect charged in death of Tennessee deputy; search for alleged gunman continues

 Castro-Miles was detained early in the investigation at the Dickson County Jail, where she remains.

-Steven Wiggins was identified as the suspect in the ongoing manhunt.
-Officials offered an initial reward of $7,500 for information leading to the suspect’s capture, but later increased it to $12,500.
+Steven Wiggins, 31, was identified as the suspect in the ongoing manhunt.
+He was described as a white male with thinning, brown hair.
+An initial reward of $7,500 was offered for information leading to the suspect’s capture, but officials later increased it to $12,500.

+Castro-Miles told police Wiggins was “doing meth all night and smoking marijuana.”

+Baker, a deputy with the Dickson County Sheriff’s Office, was responding to a call about a stolen vehicle in Kingston Springs when officials said they lost contact with him.
+Officers were able to use GPS to track the deputy’s car, where he was found shot dead inside of it.